calaldees/teachingWorkshops/teacherTraining/_interviews.md

     * How might you deal with this?
 * How do you see your skills and role changing/developing over the years?
 Where do you see yourself in 5 years?
 * What problems are there with young people using technology?
+* Picture yourself 6 months into the course; I come into your classroom to check on your progress.
+What will I see?

 General Teaching (12 min)